“A leader sees greatness in other people.” —Maya Angelou

 Leandrea is a clinical supervisor based out of our Albuquerque Main location.
 Leandrea is a supervisor for our Internship Program and supports our Critical Response Programs.
-Leandrea is a fellow of the Association for Counselor Educators, and has 10 years of working with NM families, CYFD, and other legal entities in both the adolescent and adult populations.
+Leandrea is an Approved Clinical Supervisor, and has over 10 years of working with NM families, CYFD, and other legal entities in both the adolescent and adult populations.
 Dr. Romero-Lucero also has extensive experience in training others on various topics.
-Dr Romero-Lucero graduated from Walden University in 2014 with her PhD in Counselor Education and Supervision and from New Mexico Highlands University in 2008 in Professional Counseling.
-Dr. Romero-Lucero’s research interests is in sex offender work, emerging adults, self-care in contract v. salary based therapists and supervisor training and competence.
+Dr Romero-Lucero graduated with her PhD in Counselor Education and Supervision in 2014 and in 2008 with her Masters in Professional Counseling.
+Dr. Romero-Lucero’s research interests is in supervisor training and competence, kinship foster care and ambiguous loss, and the practice of self-care in various types of agency settings (e.g. contract v. salary).

 Matthew serves as a Lead Supervisor at our Las Cruces Location and has an extensive background in family and individual therapy, with a focus on pre-adolescent and adolescent youth.
 Matthew also directly supervises both our MST and MST-PSB teams.